 /* Required for previews and experiments */ ?>

 The conflict in Syria has shattered the lives of millions.
-Singing for Syrians offers a positive way to help some of Syria’s most vulnerable through the Hands Up Foundation’s aid work.
-Chaired by our charity co-founder, George Butler, the initiative encourages communities to raise money for Hands Up by holding a musical event.
-Anything from concerts to carolling, gigs or singing around the piano with friends.
+Singing for Syrians offers a positive way to help some of Syria’s most vulnerable through The Hands Up Foundation’s aid work.
+Chaired by our charity co-founder, George Butler, the initiative encourages communities to raise money by holding a musical event.
+Anything from concerts to carols, gigs to karaoke nights, the list goes on!

 We also host our own fundraising events, in particular, a special evening carol concert in London at Christmas.

-We have been singing our hearts out since 2014 and have raised over £400,000 for Hands Up so far!
+We have been singing our hearts out since 2014 and have raised just shy of £500,000 for Hands Up so far.

 The Hands Up Foundation works directly with local organisations that know the needs and context of their local communities better than anyone.
 We fund sustainable education and health projects, providing salaries to Syrian doctors and teachers and hope for their local communities.

 We’re funding a school for 300 Syrian refugee children and a medical clinic in northeast war-torn Syria.
 To read more about these projects we support please visit www.handsupfoundation.org